Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 It is inconvenient, too

 Reverse wireless charging is also inconvenient.
-It requires one phone to be placed face down on a flat surface so that the devices remain connected.
+It requires one phone to be placed face-down on a flat surface so that the devices remain connected.
 This not only prevents the user from accessing the phone that is providing the charge, but also the device that it is charging.
 Since reverse wireless charging a phone up to 10 percent may take more than 30 minutes, this can prove difficult for even the most patient people.
 Placing a phone face down also increases the chance of scratching the screen.

 Do We Really Need Reverse Wireless Charging?